PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Requirements:**

 - Must have taken COS 445 and gotten an A- or better.
-(If you have taken COS 445 and are interested in being a UCA, but did not earn an A- or better, feel free to reach out to Matt and/or Marcel to discuss).
+(If you have taken COS 445 and are interested in being a UCA, but did not earn an A- or better, feel free to reach out to Matt to discuss).

-- Must be available for a weekly 4:30PM-5:30PM staff meeting on Thursdays, in-person.
+- Must be available for a weekly 2-3PM staff meeting on Fridays, in-person.

-If you apply for this position, we will assume that you'll block off every Thursday 4:30PM-5:30PM for an in-person meeting.
-Exceptions are possible (and we understand there will be sporadic absences), but you should email Matt ([`smweinberg@princeton.edu`](mailto:smweinberg@princeton.edu)) and Marcel ([`dallagnol@cs.princeton.edu`](mailto:dallagnol@cs.princeton.edu)) with your situation **before applying for this position**.
+If you apply for this position, we will assume that you'll block off every Friday 2-3PM for an in-person meeting.
+Exceptions are possible (and we understand there will be sporadic absences), but you should email Matt ([`smweinberg@princeton.edu`](mailto:smweinberg@princeton.edu)) with your situation **before applying for this position**.